Basilica of Saint-Denis: Crypt and royal tombs

 The tombs of the Renaissance expressed are theatrical and varied.
 The largest is that of Louis XII (died 1515) and his wife, Anne of Brittany (died 1514).
 It takes the form of a white marble temple filled and surrounded with figures.
-Inside it, the King and Queen are depicted realistically in their dying agonies, Allegorical figures seated around the temple depict the virtues of the King and Queen.
-On the roof of the tomb, the King and Queen are shown again, kneeling and calmly praying, celebrating their victory over death, thanks to their virtues.
+Inside it, the king and queen are depicted realistically in their dying agonies.
+Allegorical figures seated around the temple depict the virtues of the king and queen.
+On the roof of the tomb, the king and queen are shown again, kneeling and calmly praying, celebrating their victory over death, thanks to their virtues.

-The monument to Henry II of France and Catherine de Medici (1559) followed a similar format; a Roman temple, in this case designed by the celebrated Renaissance architect Primatrice with sculpture on the roof depicting the King and Queen in prayer.
-The King places his hand on his heart illustrating his Catholic faith a period of religious conflicts.
+The monument to Henry II of France and Catherine de Medici (1559) followed a similar format; a Roman temple, in this case designed by the celebrated Renaissance architect Primatrice with sculpture on the roof depicting the king and queen in prayer.
+The king places his hand on his heart illustrating his Catholic faith a period of religious conflicts.

 In the 19th century, following the restoration of the monarchy, Louis XVIII had the remains of Louis XVI and Marie-Antoinette brought to St. Denis.
 The body of the Dauphin, who died of illness and neglect at the hands of his revolutionary captors, was buried in an unmarked grave in a Parisian churchyard near the Temple.
 During Napoleon's exile in Elba, the restored Bourbons ordered a search for the corpses of Louis XVI and Marie Antoinette.
 They were found on 21 January 1815, brought to Saint-Denis and placed in the archeologi crypt.
 Their tombs are covered with black marble slabs installed in 1975.

 Louis XVIII, upon his death in 1824, was buried in the centre of the crypt, near the graves of Louis XVI and Marie Antoinette.
 The coffins of royal family members who died between 1815 and 1830 were also placed in the vaults.
 Under the direction of architect Viollet-le-Duc, church monuments that had been taken to the Museum of French Monuments were returned to the church.
 The corpse of Louis VII, who had been buried at Barbeau Abbey and whose tomb had not been touched by the revolutionaries, was brought to Saint-Denis and buried in the crypt.
 In 2004, the mummified heart of the Dauphin, the boy who would have been Louis XVII, verified to be authentic by DNA testing, was placed in a crystal vase and sealed into the wall of the crypt.

 Sacristy

 The Sacristy, the room where the clergy traditionally donned their vestments, was transformed by the architect Jacques Cellerier in 1812 into a Neo-classical gallery of murals which depict scenes from the history of the cathedral.
 A work added to the Sacristy is "Allegory of the Divine Word", a painting by Simon Vouet, which originally had been commissioned by Louis XIII for the retable of the Chateau of Saint-Germain-en-Laye.
-It was acquired for the cathedral by administration of national monuments in 1993.
+It was acquired for the cathedral by the administration of national monuments in 1993.
 The wall cases also display a selection of precious objects from the cathedral's collection.